PopupViewModel

 features Graphic[]

-An array of features associated with the popup.
+An array of features.
 Each graphic in this array must have a valid PopupTemplate set.
 They may share the same PopupTemplate or have unique PopupTemplates depending on their attributes.
-The content and title of the popup is set based on the content and title properties of each graphic's respective PopupTemplate.
+The content and title properties are set based on the content and title properties of each graphic's respective PopupTemplate.

 When more than one graphic exists in this array, the current content of the Popup is set based on the value of the selected feature.

-This value is null if no features are associated with the popup.
+This value is null if there are no features associated with the view model.

 Example